TV screen technology explained

-HDR is heralded as the latest ‘must have’ TV feature – but what is HDR TV and do you really need it?
+HDR is heralded as the latest ‘must have’ TV feature – but with five different formats, from HDR10+ to Dolby Vision, supported by different manufacturers, what exactly is HDR TV, and do you really need it?

-HDR, or High Dynamic Range, is a TV standard that allows screens to deliver improved contrast, more accurate colours and more vivid pictures that regular sets.
+HDR, or High Dynamic Range, is a TV standard that allows screens to give you improved contrast, more accurate colours and more vivid pictures than regular sets.

-You will find many 4K TVs with HDR, starting from just £500 – but is this technology as important as manufacturers and retailers tell you?
+Almost all 4K TVs also support one of the HDR formats and you aren't paying extra for it.
+4K HDR sets start from just £400 – but is this technology as important as manufacturers and retailers tell you?

 The best TVs will plunge to deeper blacks and stretch to brighter whites when showing HDR content, giving you even better picture quality.
 But 4K HDR picture quality isn’t guaranteed to be better than 4K alone – we’ve seen a few instances of washed-out highlights lacking detail during brighter scenes.